s304046/nlpproject/README.md

 2. Colab jupyther notebooks that have been used to produce datasets, to train  classifiers and to train GANs.
 3. Output CSV

+As a general indication "colab" specific paths have not been updated and are still in the last version we used them.
+For reproducibility purposes they need to be updated.

 ## Amazon Dataset

 It cointains 3 subfolders described as it follows: